oktadev/okta-blog/_source/_posts/2024-09-05-dpop-oauth.md

 When the authorization server's `/token` request requires a nonce, the server rejects the request and returns an error.
 The response includes a new header type, `DPoP-Nonce`, with the nonce value, and a new standard error message, `use_dpop_nonce`.
 The flow for requesting tokens now looks like this:

 {% img blog/dpop-oauth/token-request-with-nonce.svg alt:"Sequence diagram where client redirects to authorization server for user challenge.
 The authorization server redirects back to the client with the authorization code.
 The client generates a public/private key and creates the DPoP proof.
 The client sends the DPoP proof in the token request.
 The authorization server rejects the request and returns a nonce.
 The client regenerates the proof with nonce incorporated and re-requests the tokens.
-The authorization server returns an access token bound to the DPoP proof." width:"800" %}{ .center-image }
+The authorization server returns an access token bound to the DPoP proof." width:"800" %}

 {% comment %}
 Tweak the diagram on https://mermaid.live/ with the following content